JetBrains/kotlin-web-site/docs/reference/object-declarations.md

 ### Semantical difference between object expressions and declarations

-There is one important semantical difference between *object* expressions and *object* declarations:
+There is one important semantical difference between object expressions and object declarations:

-* *object* declarations are initialized lazily, when accessed for the first time
+* object declarations are initialized **lazily**, when accessed for the first time
-* *object* expressions are executed (and initialized) immediately, where they are used
+* object expressions are executed (and initialized) **immediately**, where they are used